Playing Mastermind with Wordle-like Feedback: Introduction.

-We define \textit{Clear Mastermind} with $n\ge1$ positions and $k\ge1$ codes as a two-player game as follows.
-Let us denote by $[k]$ the set $\{1,2,\cdots,k\}$ of positive integers.
-One player, the codemaker, initially chooses a secret string $y =(y_1,y_2,\cdots, y_n) \in [k]^n$ to be the answer in the game, $y_i$ is the code on the $i$th position of the answer ($i$th code of the answer for short).
-The other player, the codebreaker, aims to find the answer by guessing a sequence of strings.
-In each round, the codebreaker guesses a string $x \in [k]^n$.
-The codemaker replies with feedback $\pi(x,y) \in [\text{G,Y,B}]^n $ following specific rules.
-The rules will be introduced in the next section.
-If the codebreaker's guess equals the answer in the $i$th round, we say that the codebreaker finds the answer in $i$ rounds or that the codebreaker solves the puzzle in $i$ rounds.
+We define \textit{Clear Mastermind} with $n\ge1$ \textit{positions} and $k\ge1$ \textit{letters} representing the colors as a two-player game as follows.
+Let us denote by $[k]$ the set $\{1,2,\dots,k\}$ of positive integers.
+One player, the codemaker, initially selects a secret answer ${y =(y_1,y_2,\dots, y_n) \in [k]^n}$ in letters from an alphabet $[k]$ to be the answer in the game, with $y_i$ being the letter on the $i$th position of the answer ($i$th letter of the answer for short).
+The other player, the codebreaker, attempts to find the answer by guessing a series of words.
+In each round, the codebreaker guesses a word ${x = (x_1,x_2,\dots, x_n) \in [k]^n}$.
+The codemaker then provides feedback by coloring each letter of the word either Green, Yellow, or Black based on how each letter matches the secret answer.
+The feedback provides the codebreaker with the commonalities between the secret answer $y$ and the guessed word $x$ in each round, allowing them to narrow down the list of words possible to be the answers and make better guesses in the following rounds.
+The feedback rules will be further explained in the following section.
+If the codebreaker's guess matches the answer in the $i$th round, we say that the codebreaker finds the answer in $i$ rounds or that the codebreaker solves the puzzle in $i$ rounds.